The terms below are applicable to LEEDv4: BD+C (except Homes and Multifamily Midrise), ID+C, and O+M

 a tradable commodity representing proof that a unit of electricity was generated from a renewable resource.
 RECs are sold separately from electricity itself and thus allow the purchase of green power by a user of conventionally generated electricity.

-the reemployment of materials in the same or a related capacity as their original application, thus extending the lifetime of materials that would otherwise be discarded.
+materials: the reemployment of materials in the same or a related capacity as their original application, thus extending the lifetime of materials that would otherwise be discarded.
 Reuse includes the recovery and reemployment of materials recovered from existing building or construction sites.
 Also known as salvage.

 the total area of the building structure, core, and envelope that existed in the prior condition and remains in the completed design